 Organometallic Chemistry is a hypertextbook of organometallic chemistry.

-Ullmann's Encyclopedia of Industrial Chemistry is searchable online from Wiley Interscience, and includes such articles as Beer Chemistry.
+Ullmann's Encyclopedia of Industrial Chemistry is searchable online from Wiley Interscience.

 |